Corionis/CorionisServiceManager.NET/docs/Downloads.md

 purpose.
 Use at your own risk.
 If you break it you own both parts.

 ## Support
-If a bug is found please create an issue on the project GitHub site.
+If a bug is found please create an issue on the project's [GitHub site](https://github.com/Corionis/CorionisServiceManager.NET).

 # Download
 Windows x86/x64, all platforms: <a style="border:1px solid black; border-radius:.25rem; background-color:green;